Variability of echo state network prediction horizon for partially observed dynamical systems: Results and discussion

-But as is well known, the actual behaviour of $\delta(t)$ shows substantial variation based on the initial condition in the phase space.
+It is also well known that the actual (not average) behaviour of $\delta(t)$ shows substantial variation based on the initial condition in the phase space.
 The value of time at which $\delta(t)^2$ crosses a predetermined threshold thus depends a lot on the initial condition.
-Fig.~\ref{fig:ODE_ESN_comparison} (right side) shows the distributions of these times for a sample of 1000 trajectories, with initial distance $\delta(0)=2.22\times 10^{-3}$.
+Fig.~\ref{fig:ODE_ESN_comparison} (right side, shaded violin plots) shows the distributions of these times for a sample of 1000 trajectories, with initial distance $\delta(0)=2.22\times 10^{-3}$.
+With varying $\delta(0)$, the median of the shaded distributions on the left in Fig.~\ref{fig:ODE_ESN_comparison} varies but the shapes remain qualitatively similar.
+A detailed description of the variation of the PH distribution as well as an explanation for the choice of $\delta(0)$ is now provided in Appendix~\ref{appendix:ph_pert}.
 As expected, we again see a wide distribution where some neighbouring trajectories do not diverge beyond the threshold $r = 0.01$ for as long as 15 or more Lyapunov time units, whereas some do so at times very close to 0.

-We note that the shape and importantly the support of these distributions are both very similar to each other.
+We note that the shape and importantly the support of both these distributions -- one for the ESN prediction horizon and other for the divergence times as explained above -- are very similar to each other.
 Indeed, the initial distance $\delta(0)=2.22\times 10^{-3}$ was chosen so that the two distributions (on the left and right) ``match'' closely.
 The interpretation is that the ESN predictions are equivalent to those of the true system (ODE solver) with an uncertainty of the order $\delta(0)\approx10^{-3}$ in the initial conditions.